pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 * Inital commit to plugin repo

 == Upgrade Notice ==

+= 1.25 =
+* Form Submit button now hidden until uploads are completed OR there are no files in the upload queue.
+* Updated Plupload framework to v2.1.2, may address some mobile issues?
+* Fixed bug where Redux options framework may conflict with themes also using Redux

 = 1.24 =
 * Bugfix with video uploader and email notifiation addon